openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/advanced-operations/resize.md

 EOF
 ```

-5. The PV should get resized and reflecting the new capacity.
+5. The PV should get resized and reflect the new capacity.

 ```
 # kubectl get pvc ms-volume-claim